-The most popular way of including a train journey in our itineraries would be from Bharatpur to Sawai Madhopur (aka Ranthambhore) or vice versa, as a means of connecting the dots from Agra.
-Bharatpur station is about an hour and a half’s drive away from Agra and that short journey is nicely broken up with a visit to Fatehpur Sikri en-route.
+The most popular way of including a train journey in our itineraries is from Bharatpur to Sawai Madhopur (aka Ranthambhore) or vice versa, as a means of connecting the dots from Agra.
+Bharatpur station is about an hour and a half’s drive away from Agra, and that short journey is nicely broken up with a visit to Fatehpur Sikri en-route.

-A typical day with this journey in mind would start with a sunrise visit to the Taj Mahal followed by a tour of Agra Fort and Fatehpur Sikri after breakfast, a late lunch in Bharatpur, and then the short journey onboard the Kota Janshatabdi to Sawai Madhopur which departs at 15:48 and arrives at 18:02.
+A typical day with this journey in mind starts with a sunrise visit to the Taj Mahal followed by a tour of Agra Fort and Fatehpur Sikri after breakfast, and a late lunch in Bharatpur.
+The short journey onboard the Kota Janshatabdi to Sawai Madhopur departs at 15:48 (3:48 pm) and arrives at 18:02 (6:02 pm).

 If you’re not visiting Ranthambhore National Park, another great way of including a train journey on your trip to India is from Delhi to Agra.
-The Gatimaan Express departs in the morning at 08:10 and arrives in Agra a short while later at 09:50.
-If staying centrally in Delhi near the station this is more efficient than driving, though for guests staying on the outskirts near the airport it would be faster to drive.
-Another lovely opportunity to experience train travel in India is on the old narrow gauge railway in rural Rajasthan; a night or two at Dev Shree makes a great base from which to do this.
+The Gatimaan Express departs in the morning at 08:10 (8:10 am) and arrives in Agra a short while later at 09:50 (9:50 am).
+If staying centrally in Delhi near the station this is more efficient than driving, though for guests staying on the outskirts near the airport it will be faster to drive.
+Another lovely opportunity to experience train travel in India is on the old narrow-gauge railway in rural Rajasthan; a night or two at Dev Shree makes a great base from which to do this.

-An Indian Excursions representative would accompany you from your hotel to the train station and assist you in locating your platform, train and assigned seats.
-At the other end, another member of our team would be waiting to greet you directly outside of your platform, holding a sign of your name.
+An Indian Excursions representative will accompany you from your hotel to the train station and assist you with locating your platform, train and assigned seats.
+At the other end, another member of our team will be waiting to greet you directly outside of your platform, holding a sign of your name.

-How will I know how to get off the train?
+How will I know when to get off the train?

 This part is slightly tricky, as unfortunately, Indian trains do not announce the next station.
-However, your itinerary would include a list of the stops en-route and their scheduled times.
-Members of staff or other passengers onboard can assist you if asked.
-We’re also just a quick call away on the complimentary local phone we provide for the duration of your stay.
+However, your itinerary includes a list of the stops en-route and their scheduled times.
+Members of staff or other passengers on board can assist you if asked.
+We’re also just a quick call away on the complimentary local phone we provide (or SIM-only, if you prefer) for the duration of your stay.

 Yes.
-They’re not as clean or comfortable as those you’d find at your hotel, though they do the job when needed.
+They’re not as clean or comfortable as the one at your hotel, though they do the job when needed.

 Do you recommend overnight train travel in India?

-No. We feel that a shorter journey of three hours or so would be more comfortable given the facilities onboard.
-With overnight journeys you would not get a good night’s sleep; the bunkers are fairly basic and you’d be awoken through the night by passengers getting on and off at stations on the way.
-There are no shower facilities and lastly, overnight trains tend to depart awkwardly late and/or arrive very early, well before the standard check-in time at most hotels.
+No. We feel that a shorter journey of three hours or so is more comfortable given the facilities onboard.
+With overnight trips you do not get a good night’s sleep; the bunkers are relatively basic, and you’d be awoken through the night by passengers getting on and off at stations on the way.
+There are no shower facilities, and overnight trains tend to depart awkwardly late and arrive very early; well before the standard check-in time at most hotels.